Ministry of Health (MOH) Public Health Advisory

 We advise Singaporeans travelling or living in Nepal to take the necessary precautions and exercise personal responsibility at all times.
 While the Singapore High Commission in New Delhi is accredited to Nepal, Singapore has no physical diplomatic presence in Nepal.

-Singaporeans are required to obtain a visa for entry into Nepal.
-Singaporeans visiting Nepal can obtain a visa on arrival at the Tribhuvan International Airport, Kathmandu and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kodari on the Nepal-China border.
+Singaporeans may stay up to 90 days in Nepal with a visa issued on arrival, which can be obtained at the Tribhuvan International Airport, Kathmandu and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kodari on the Nepal-China border.
 Visa fees are payable in USD.
 Money-changing and ATM services are available at the airport, but credit card payment is not a reliable option.
 Tourists may stay no more than 150 days in any given calendar year.
-As visa requirements often change at short notice, we advise you to contact your travel agency, or the nearest Embassy of Nepal for up-to-date information.
+As visa requirements often change at short notice, we advise you to contact your travel agency, or the nearest Consulate of Nepal in Singapore for up-to-date information.
 There should be at least six months' validity on your passport from the expected date of departure from Nepal.

 If your passport is lost or stolen in Nepal, you will need to do the following: